zenorocha/zenorocha.com/articles/how-i-built-my-personal-website.md

 The UI components are written in [React](https://reactjs.org/), and everything is powered by [Next.js](https://nextjs.org/).
 The cool thing about this stack is that you can make everything static compiled while still adding some dynamic aspects like fetching the [Google Analytics API](https://developers.google.com/analytics/devguides/reporting/core/v4) to display the number of views.
 Deployment is handled by [Vercel](https://vercel.com/), the single best developer experience you can find nowadays.

+The command palette is built using [kbar](https://github.com/timc1/kbar/).
 The code snippets are highlighted with [Prism](https://prismjs.com/) using a custom set of [Dracula](https://draculatheme.com) colors.
 The favicons are made with SVG and support both dark and light modes.
 Finally, all the smooth hover interactions are powered by [Framer Motion](https://www.framer.com/motion/) which I'm absolutely in love with.

 *[View source code →](https://github.com/zenorocha/zenorocha.com/tree/master)*